sevehub/typstpowershell/README.md

 - :TypstQFList

 ## Open PDFViewer:
 - :PDFViewer
+    - View the compiled document.

-On Windows only this plugin optionally provides a set of hotkeys (not enabled by default).
+On Windows only, this plugin optionally provides a set of hotkeys (not enabled by default).
+To enable the hotkeys, add the following to your Vim configuration:
 <pre>
         let g:typstpowershell_enable_hotkeys = 1 ""legacy
         g:typstpowershell_enable_hotkeys = 1  #vim9script
 </pre>
-You can pin the PDFViwer with the keyboard shortcut CTRL-SHIFT-SPACE (Windows only).
+You can pin the PDFViewer with the keyboard shortcut CTRL-SHIFT-SPACE (Windows only).

 ## Preview Current Buffer (tinymist webserver, experimental )
 - :TypstPreview